bor0/hashtable/README.md

 For benchmarks, check the `benchmarks` folder.

-To run it, first build by running `make` and then write `make run`.
+To run the tests, first build by running `make` and then write `make run`.

+To just build the library, write `make lib`.

 To cleanup, run `make clean`.